Malaysian landscape

 Frequently Asked Questions: Leisure in Malaysia

-What is the best time to visit Malaysia?
+When is the best time to visit Malaysia?

 What budget should I plan for 2 weeks of leisure?

-Alcohol is available in bars, restaurants, and supermarkets, but it is heavily taxed.
+Alcohol is available in bars, restaurants and supermarkets, but it is heavily taxed.
 In Langkawi and Labuan, it is available tax-free (duty-free).

 What are the best activities for children?

-Where to see orangutans ethically?
+Where can I see orangutans ethically?

-Is English enough to enjoy leisure activities?
+Is English enough to enjoy the activities?

 Are there any cultural festivals not to be missed?